dipta-sdd/campaignbay/readme.txt

 == Installation ==

+**Please note:** CampaignBay requires **WooCommerce** to be installed and activated on your site to function correctly.

+**From your WordPress Dashboard (Recommended)**

-1. From your WordPress dashboard, navigate to **Plugins → Add New**.
+1. In your WordPress admin panel, navigate to **Plugins → Add New**.
 2. In the search field, type **"CampaignBay"** and press Enter.
-3. Find the CampaignBay plugin in the search results and click **"Install Now"**.
+3. Once you find the plugin in the search results, click the **"Install Now"** button.
-4. After installation, click the **"Activate"** button.
+4. After the installation is complete, click the **"Activate"** button.

+**Manual Upload via .zip File**

+1. Download the plugin from the WordPress.org plugin page by clicking the "Download" button.
+This will give you a `campaignbay.zip` file.
+2. In your WordPress admin panel, navigate to **Plugins → Add New**.
+3. At the top of the page, click the **"Upload Plugin"** button.
+4. Click **"Choose File"**, select the `campaignbay.zip` file you downloaded, and click **"Install Now"**.
+5. Once the upload is complete, click the **"Activate Plugin"** button.

+**After Activation**

-5. Look for the new **"CampaignBay"** menu in your admin sidebar to get started!
+You're all set!
+Look for the new **CampaignBay** menu item in your admin sidebar.
+Click on it to visit the dashboard and start creating your first automated discount campaign!

 == Changelog ==

+= 1.0.7 =
+*   **New Feature: Introducing Conditional Discounts!** A new "Conditions" section has been added to the campaign editor.
+This lays the foundation for a powerful rule engine, allowing you to create smarter, more targeted campaigns.
+More conditions will be added in future updates.
+*   **Enhancement:** The campaign editor and settings pages have received a significant UI upgrade for a cleaner, faster, and more intuitive user experience.
+*   **DEV:** Added new developer hooks to improve extensibility and integration capabilities for developers.

 = 1.0.6 =
 *   New Feature: Added options to turn off promotional messages on the cart and product pages.